 The investment in, or acquisition of, companies and assets are subject to substantial risks, including the failure to identify material problems during due diligence (for which the Company may not be indemnified post-closing) and the risk of overpaying for assets (or not making investments or acquisitions on an accretive basis).
 The integration and consolidation of acquisitions requires substantial human, financial and other resources and, ultimately, the Company's acquisitions may divert management's attention from the Company's existing business concerns, disrupt the Company's ongoing business or not be successfully integrated.
 There can be no assurances that any future investments or acquisitions will perform as expected or that the returns from such investments or acquisitions will support the financing utilized to invest in, acquire or maintain them.
-A failure to achieve the financial returns the Company expects when it invests in or acquires generation assets could have a material adverse effect on the Company's ability to grow its business and make cash distributions to its stockholders.
-Any failure of the Company's acquired generation assets to be accretive or difficulty in integrating such acquisition into the Company's business could have a material adverse effect on the Company's ability to grow its business and make cash distributions to its stockholders.
+A failure to achieve the financial returns the Company expects when it invests in or acquires generation assets could have a material adverse effect on the Company's acquired generation assets to be accretive or difficulty in integrating such acquisition into the Company's business could have a material adverse effect on the Company's ability to grow its business and make cash distributions to its stockholders.
 As a result, the consummation of acquisitions could have a material adverse effect on the Company's business, financial condition, results of operations, cash flows and ability to pay dividends to holders of the Company's common stock.